ccssmnn/md-ai/README.md

 Quickly show and hide the terminal panel.
 - **Maximize Panel (`ctrl+shift+j`)**
 Maximize the terminal panel for better visibility, e.g. while the LLM response is streamed.

-The keyboard shortcuts are just suggestions, you can configure them to suite your preference.

 ## License